 One in four Americans say violence against the government is sometimes okay

-Nearly a quarter of Americans say it's sometimes okay to use violence against the government — and one in ten Americans say violence is justified "right now."
+Nearly a quarter of Americans say it's sometimes okay to use violence against the government — and one in 10 Americans say violence is justified "right now."

 Nearly one in four said violence was either "definitely" or "probably" justifiable against the government.
 A similar percentage of liberals and conservatives agree on this point.